I-1-1-55.Request for Review Before the Appeals Council

 Provide the appellant an additional 20 days to reply if the appellant timely submitted a brief or other written statement and the appellee responded with a brief or written statement.

-Notify the appellant that, within 30 days of the date of the letter, he or she may request an appearance before the AC to present oral argument.
+Notify the appellant that, within 30 days of the date of the letter, the appellant may request an appearance before the AC to present oral argument.

 Inform both parties that extensions of time to file briefs or other written statements will generally not be considered, but when necessary, must be submitted within 14 days of the letter granting review.